Public Defender vs Private Attorney in Illinois: Which Is Better for Your Case?

 Choosing between a public defender and a private attorney often comes down to timing and the seriousness of the charges.
 Understanding when should I hire a criminal defense lawyer can help you decide which path protects your rights and future.

-Does a Public Defender Mean Poor Representation?
+Does Having a Public Defender in Illinois Mean Poor Legal Representation?

 No. Public defenders are skilled attorneys who know criminal law well.
 The issue is not competence.
 It is capacity.
 When an attorney has limited time, even strong cases may not receive the attention they deserve.